Promeos/LADOT-COVID19-enforcement/README.md

 # LADOT COVID19 Enforcement
 ## About the Project
 ### Goal
-The project aims to analyze the City of Los Angeles's transition plan to resume street sweeping on October 15th, 2020.
+Using Los Angeles parking citation data, social media data, and city council records the aim of this project is to analyze the city's transition plan to resume street sweeper services on 10/15/2020.

 ### Background